armanriazi/refi/docs/glossery.md

 > `VCM` Voluntary Carbon Market

+> `VOC` Stands for Volatile Organic Compound and are organic and man-made chemicals that impact indoor air quality and may pose health risks.
+A VOC is not a GHG.
+VOC’s are often found in building materials, home and personal products, and activities such as smoking cigarettes or burning wood.

 > `PES` payments for ecosystem services

 > `IPCC` Intergovernmental Panel on Climate Change released a fresh report card

 > `WCW` Who Cares Wins was initiated by the UN Secretary General and UN Global Compact in 2004 in collaboration with the Swiss government.

+> `WRC` Stands for Water Restoration Certificate and is a certificate confirming the purchase of 1,000 gallons of water to offset water usage and restore critical rivers or streams, particularly at times when water is needed the most.

 # Jargon